Audibene-GMBH/product.frontend-coding-challenge/README.md

 **Setting**

-We expect you to ​invest about 4-8 hours f​or this task.
-We prefer quality over quantity.​ The level of feature completeness, documentation, tests is subject to your decision making.
+We expect you to invest about 4-8 hours for this challenge.
+We prefer quality over quantity.
+The level of feature completeness, documentation, tests is subject to your decision making.
 Feel free to make any trade-off and document your decisions.
 Think: product management is on vacation and not available.

 **Deliverable**